-- To consolidate participants' understanding of the relation between unpaid (care) work, subsistence work, informal work, and labour and employment. - 2.
-To enable participants to recognize the gendered aspects of labour-force participation decisions. - 3.
+- To consolidate participants' understanding of the relation between unpaid care work, subsistence work, informal work, and labour and employment. - 2.
+To enable participants to recognize the gendered aspects of labour force participation decisions. - 3.
 To facilitate participants' ability to evaluate the diversity of employment structures in Asia and the Pacific. - 4.
-To impart to participants a fuller understanding of specific policy issues facing gendered employment in Asia and the Pacific.
+To impart to participants a fuller understanding of specific policy challenges related to gendered employment in Asia and the Pacific.